Welcome to today's edition of the Rush 24-7 podcast.

 This morning, Dingy Harry on the floor of the Senate told about the health risks to his wife and daughters and nine granddaughters if he agrees to the Republican cuts.

-Now he's one of the wealthiest guys in searchlight Nevada.
+Now, he's one of the wealthiest guys in Searchlight Nevada.

-One of the wealthiest guys in Las Vegas, one of the wealthiest guys in the country.
+One of the wealthiest guys in the country.

-And apparently he will not spend a dime of his own money on his daughter's granddaughters or wife's abortions.
+And apparently he will not spend a dime of his own money on his daughter's, granddaughters, or wife's abortions.

 Well, because that's what women's health is in this debate.